squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

     generalized in the dependent variant (see :tacn:`generalize dependent`) before proceeding with the induction.

-    This tactic always behaves identically to the induction tactic in the reachability goal
+    This tactic always uses a strong induction principle (as opposed to the :tacn:`induction` tactic, which performs a weak induction when the conclusion is an equivalences).
-    setting (also for equivalence goals),

 .. tacn:: destruct @hypothesis_id {? as @simpl_ip}